Sandbags put down to protect homes following flooding in Market Harborough

-Sandbags have been put down to protect some of the homes along Northampton Road, with flooding at the junction of Caxton Street.
+Sandbags were put down to protect homes along Northampton Road, with flooding at the junction of Caxton Street.

 Advertisement